nikrays/zapret2/docs/manual.en.md

 ```

 Executes arbitrary Lua code specified in the "code" argument.
-The code can address the `desync` table—it is temporarily assigned to a global variable named `desync`, which is cleared once the code finishes executing.
+The code can address the `desync` table-it is temporarily assigned to a global variable named `desync`, which is cleared once the code finishes executing.

 Example: `--lua-desync=luaexec:code="desync.rnd=brandom(math.random(5,10))"`